SCDerox/simple-directory-to-s3-backup/README.md

 * `path`: Path on your S3-Bucket in which the backup should be saved
 * `enabledHourlyUpload`: If enabled the script will backup your files hourly
 * `limitHoursTo`: Array of strings; Hours to limit the hourly upload to
-* `folders`: Array of the following objects:
+* `folders`: Array of the following paths that should get backed up
-    * `localFolder`: Path to your local folder to back up
-    * `zipFolder`: Path to the backuped folder inside the ZIP
 * `runCommandsBeforeExecution`: Array of commands to run before execution (for example `mysqldump`or something)
 * `bucketID`: ID of your S3-Bucket
 * `accessKeyID`: ID of your access-key